 YouTube has seen a 110% YoY growth in watch time for videos focused on the ‘which to buy’ theme.

-Holly, a content marketing expert has some practical advice to share with you around integrating video into your marketing plan.
+Holly, a content marketing expert has some practical advice to share with you around integrating video into your social media content plan.

 Is Video Still Really Where It’s At?